2Pillows/dim_wishlist_splitter/README.md

 Create an issue using the Wishlist Request template.
 Edit the template to configure your desired wishlist.

 All available filter options are on the template.
-If a filter option is not on the template, create an issue describing the filter you'd like to add.
+If a filter option is not on the template, create an issue using the Filter Request template.

 #### Adding a Wishlist to DIM